One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: Experiments

 \subsection{Comparison with SOTA}

 Despite significant advances in zero-shot image captioning, we are unaware of any prior methods specifically tailored for zero-shot regional captioning tasks.
 Existing zero-shot captioners are usually evaluated only at the level of whole images, without any mechanisms to natively attend to arbitrary regions.
-To rigorously quantify the benefit of our Patch-ioner framework, in \autoref{tab:results_consolidated}, we compare against both state-of-the-art zero-shot image captioners and adapted baselines: (i) state-of-the-art whole-image zero-shot captioners in their standard setting or applied to region crops, simulating regional captioning by isolating local content, and (ii) \textit{region-supervised encoders}, thus outside our no-region-label setting, that leverage mask-based (AlphaCLIP, \cite{sun2024alphaclip}) or crop-based (RegionCLIP, \cite{zhong2022regionclip}) attention coupled with the same zero-shot decoder, allowing them to attend to specific regions.
+To rigorously quantify the benefit of our approach, in \autoref{tab:results_consolidated}, we compare against both state-of-the-art zero-shot image captioners and adapted baselines: (i) \textit{whole-image zero-shot captioners} in their standard setting or applied to region crops, simulating regional captioning by isolating local content, and (ii) \textit{region-supervised encoders}, thus outside our no-region-label setting, that leverage mask-based (AlphaCLIP, \cite{sun2024alphaclip}) or crop-based (RegionCLIP, \cite{zhong2022regionclip}) attention coupled with the same zero-shot decoder, allowing them to attend to specific regions.
 This design ensures that our evaluation covers the strongest available baselines for both image-level and region-level zero-shot captioning.
-Note that we do not compare with large multimodal models tackling regional understanding and captioning, such as \cite{guo2024regiongpt,hua2025finecaption}, as they are outside of our assumptions on the available supervision by training on region-level data.
+While we exclude models trained on region-level data \cite{guo2024regiongpt,hua2025finecaption}, in \S\ref{sec:suppl:comparison-lmms} we compare our framework against representative LMMs.
+Despite their massive end-to-end pre-training on image-text pairs, our text-only method achieves superior performance on fine-grained regional tasks.

-In addition to our strongest model (i.e., Talk2DINO with the memory-based mitigation strategy), we also report other combinations that express existing zero-shot captioning approaches (CLOSE~\citep{gu2023can}, CapDec~\citep{nukrai2022text}, VieCap~\citep{fei2023transferable}, and MeaCap~\citep{zeng2024meacap}) but replacing the original CLIP backbone.
+In addition to our strongest model (i.e., Talk2DINO with the memory-based mitigation strategy), we also report other combinations that express existing zero-shot captioning approaches (CLOSE~\citep{gu2023can}, CapDec~\citep{nukrai2022text}, VieCap~\citep{fei2023transferable}, MeaCap~\citep{zeng2024meacap} and Diffusion Bridge~\citep{lee2025diffusionbridge}) but replacing the original CLIP backbone.
 Specifically, CLOSE and CapDec can be expressed by choosing the noise-injection mitigation strategy and using the standard decoder pipeline described in \S\ref{sec:backbone-selection}.
 The same applies to ViECap and MeaCap, although with the addition of extra knowledge in the text decoding step: ViECap uses external entity-aware prompts, while MeaCap leverages also structured concept retrieval from a knowledge base.
+Finally, Diffusion Bridge is implemented by applying a diffusion model trained on the textual manifold to the patch-level representation.

 We use two datasets for each task --- a COCO-derived dataset and an additional dataset such as Visual Genome~\citep{krishna2017visual} or Flickr30k~\citep{young2014flickr30k}.
 Figure~\ref{fig:examples} shows qualitative results.